vanda/vam-fractal/src/components/base/theme-color/readme.md

 As with the `site-color` component in the SASS `base` namespace, `theme-color` exists as a SASS map and can be accessed via `map.get`.
 Note that `sass:map` is now a built-in module that needs to be exposed to the stylesheet before any map functions can be used.

-**Nb:** Be aware the removing items from this list would cause themed elements to revert back to the default colour.
+**Nb:** Removing items from this list would cause themed elements to revert back to the default colour.

 ## References